Login with your member password below to see your content

 For well over twenty-five years I've been visiting Garda, and yet only recently did I discover one of the most beautiful places I've ever seen.

-I guess it is because most of Tremosine is on a plateau set high above the lake, where three or four little towns thrive in their obscurity while the world rushes by far below.
+I guess it is because Pieve is on a plateau set high above the lake, where it thrives in its obscurity while the world rushes by far below.
 Only Campione del Garda is actually on the water, and that's hidden away right at the bottom of a huge cliff.

 Sadly, most of the inhabitants left with the closure of the cotton mill in 1981, and it is now being modernized into a yachting center.
 Apparently, the wind conditions are perfect for world-class sailors to practice for things like the Olympics.

 It's great for sailors, but any character the town once had is gone.
-Spend an hour or two here enjoying an incredible location, but that's more than enough time.
+Spend an hour or two here enjoying an incredible location and the incredible scenerry, but that's more than enough time.

 You simply must drive the Strada della Forra (SP 38).
 It is definitely one of the most scenically beautiful and varied drives I've ever experienced.

-As the drive draws to a close, you find yourself in the embrace of charming Italian towns, where the aroma of freshly brewed coffee wafts from quaint cafés, and the laughter of locals fills the cobblestone streets.
-It's a chance to immerse yourself in the rich cultural tapestry of the region, indulging in delectable cuisine and discovering hidden gems along the way.
+As the drive draws to a close, you find yourself back in the embrace of charming Italian towns, where the aroma of freshly brewed coffee wafts from quaint cafés, and the laughter of locals fills the cobblestone streets.

 Pieve is one of the loveliest little towns in all of Italy; it has preserved its history and character over the centuries.
 Houses are still a harmonious blend of burnt umber or yellow ochre, and narrow cobbled lanes offer glimpses of the lake far below.